traefik/traefik/docs/content/middlewares/http/errorpages.md

 ![ErrorPages](../../assets/img/middleware/errorpages.png)

-The ErrorPage middleware returns a custom page in lieu of the default, according to configured ranges of HTTP Status codes.
+The ErrorPage middleware returns a custom page instead of the default, according to configured ranges of HTTP Status codes.

 !!! important